 (c) If DEQ has approved or denied the application for a carbon intensity, DEQ will notify the applicant of its determination.

 (d) DEQ may impose conditions in its approval of the carbon intensity.
-Conditions may include specific limitations, recordkeeping or reporting requirements, or operational conditions that DEQ determines should apply to assure the ongoing accuracy of the approved carbon intensity.
+Conditions may include specific limitations, recordkeeping or reporting requirements, adherence to protocols to assure carbon reduction or sequestration claims, or operational conditions that DEQ determines should apply to assure the ongoing accuracy of the approved carbon intensity.
 Failure to meet those conditions may result in the carbon intensity approval being revoked.
 (A) For applicants seeking a provisional pathway, DEQ will specify the conditions used to establish the pathway.
 The applicant:

 (i) Shall submit copies of receipts for all energy purchases each calendar quarter until two full calendar years of commercial production receipts are submitted.; and